-Our drive through the Iron Range (Kutini-Payamu) National Park exposes views of the cyclone swept mountains that, for eons, have protected the largest remaining lowland rainforest in Australia and one of the last in the world.
+Our drive through the Kutini-Payamu National Park exposes views of the cyclone swept mountains that, for eons, have protected the largest remaining lowland rainforest in Australia and one of the last in the world.
 This area is doubly important as it supports the northern-most community of Australian Cassowaries.

 Our hosts, Greg and Sheree, will treat us to the freshest seafood dinners and friendly hospitality to complement our stay.

 Portland Road (B/L/D)